Route 693 (Lead Mine Road) Pulaski County

 The major design features for the proposed project on Route 693 (Lead Mine Road) in Pulaski County includes improving two spot improvements (totaling 0.625-mile) along the section of Route 693 that begins at 0.021 mile west of Route 672 South (Baptist Hollow Road) and ends at 0.082 mile east of Route 669 (Cecil's Chapel Road).

 The proposed project will include increasing the lane and shoulder widths, installing guardrail and improving the horizontal alignment on Route 693.
 The project also includes replacing the existing concrete box culvert located at 0.130 mile east of Route 672 South.
 There will be a detour in place during the second stage of Construction that will close Route 693 from Route 672 South (Baptist Hollow Road) to 0.301 mile east of Route 672 South (Baptist Hollow Road) for approximately 75 days.

-Construction is expected to begin in March of 2015 and is scheduled to be completed in December 2015.
+Construction began in March of 2015 and is scheduled to be completed in December 2015.

 The Total Estimated Construction cost is $1,922,943.00.

 A design Public Hearing was held September 11, 2012.

 The bidding process began in November 2014.

 Work began in March 2015.